GustavoSlaifer/test-git1/README.md

 # Example:

-Show where your project might be usefull
+Show where your project might be usefull.

 # Dependencies:

-Describe what project needs in order to work properly
+Describe what does the project needs in order for it to work properly.

 ### Changelog:

-Versions and updates
+Versions and updates.
 i.e:

 * 0.2.1